Website Manager

 • For the Majors and Juniors divisions, be available through August if the team continues to advance

-• Have played in 60% of a GCLL team's regular season games (unless medically excused in compliance with Little League rules and regulations);
+• Have played in 8 GCLL team's regular season games (unless medically excused in compliance with Little League rules and regulations);

 • Provide an original and copy of the player's birth certificate